ai-collection/ai-collection/README.md

-        > **_NOTE:_** A change on how the collection is displayed is coming.
-Only a few dozen hand picked generative AI applications will be displayed.
-The full collection will always be availale on https://www.thataicollection.com
+> To see the full collection of AI Application in legacy table view, go to this page: [link](https://github.com/ai-collection/ai-collection/FULL_README.md)

         <br />

         ## Index